 On March 14, 2020, in response to the COVID-19 pandemic, the Honorable Harold D. Melton, as the Chief Justice of the Supreme Court of Georgia, issued an Order Declaring Statewide Judicial Emergency pursuant to OCGA § 38-3-61.
-That Order has been extended multiple times, with modifications, with the last extension in July of 2020.

-After consulting with the Judicial Council of Georgia, the Judicial COVID-19 Task Force, and other judicial partners, recognizing again that most in-court proceedings compel the attendance of various individuals rather than allowing them to decide how best to protect their own health, and further recognizing that the novel coronavirus continues to spread in Georgia, it is hereby determined that the Order should be extended again.
+That Order has been extended five times, with modifications, by orders issued on April 6, May 11, June 12, July 10, and August 11, 2020.
+After consulting with the Judicial Council of Georgia and other judicial partners, recognizing again that most in-court proceedings compel the attendance of various individuals rather than allowing them to decide how best to protect their own health, and further recognizing that the novel coronavirus continues to spread in Georgia, it is hereby determined that the Order should be extended again.

 Courts in Georgia have continued to perform essential functions despite the pandemic.

+Courts have also greatly expanded the use of remote proceedings and have resumed limited inperson proceedings that can be conducted safely.
 In an effort to return to more robust court operations, many of the deadlines imposed by law on litigants in civil and criminal cases that had been suspended, tolled, or extended since the initial March 14 Order were reimposed as of July 14, allowing more pending and newly filed cases to move forward in the judicial process.
-However, given the current levels of COVID-19 around the state, this order continues the prohibition on all jury proceedings.
-This broad prohibition cannot last too much longer, even if the pandemic continues, because the judicial system, and the criminal justice system in particular, must have some capacity to resolve cases by indictment and trial.
-Accordingly, the Judicial
+However, because grand jury proceedings and jury trials require the assembly of larger numbers of people, they have been almost entirely prohibited since the judicial emergency began.
+As explained in the last extension order, this broad prohibition cannot continue, even if the pandemic continues, because our judicial system, and the criminal justice system in particular, must have some capacity to resolve cases by indictment and trial.
+Accordingly, the Judicial COVID-19 Task Force has been focusing its work on how these proceedings can be safely conducted.